 Funding Opportunity: Family, Friend and Neighbor Caregiver Supports

 Family, friend and neighbor caregivers bring many strengths to the support of children including caring relationships, the warmth of a home environment, flexibility and – typically – affordability for the families they serve.
 Now more than ever, family, friend and neighbor caregivers are being called upon to support families as essential workers continue to report to work and hosts of licensed child care sites are closing.
-At the Foundation, we believe that regardless of child care setting, caregivers should have supports for their own well-being, opportunities to grow their knowledge of child development and access to resources to support healthy child development in support of building strong and positive relationships with the young children they provide care for.
+At the Foundation, we believe that regardless of child care setting, caregivers should have supports for their own well-being, opportunities to grow their knowledge of child development and access to resources to support healthy child development in support of the social-emotional development of the young children they provide care for.

 We're here to help